-Q: What is adjustment of status?
+Q: What is an adjustment of status?

-A: You will need to file an adjustment of status if you want to become a legal permanent resident of the United States.
-The purpose of the immigrant petition is just to get an official determination that you qualify as an immigrant under a particular category and preference.
-It is the adjustment of status that ultimately changes or adjusts your status to that of a permanent resident.
+A: If you would like to become a permanent resident of the United States, then you will need to request an adjustment of status.
+While your approved immigration petition served to make the determination that you qualify as an immigrant under a particular category and preference, it is an approved adjustment of status petition that ultimately designates you as a permanent resident.

 Q: Where should I file my adjustment of status application?